abdallahzidan/data_engineering_challenge/README.md

 # data_engineering_challenge
-this repo contains solution for analyzing streaming data of machines real time
+this repo contains solution for analyzing streaming data of machines in real time

 ## System Design
+- Stream.Py scripts loads the data which exists in resouces folder ( Mertrics.Json, Workorder.json)
+- By comparing latest time offset Stream.Py Streams only the new data then it will push to Webhook hosted in localhost:5000/
+- Webhooks has two end points listen to any Post Message and Push to RabbitMQ queues using Producer.py script
+- Once message arrives to RabbitMQ, Both Consumers ( Mertrics_consumer.Py , Workorder_consumer.Py) will fetch the data and presist in Sqlite db
 ![360view](https://user-images.githubusercontent.com/18703395/213935687-70af8f6b-d2f9-4bf4-898b-5f7032e517ac.png)

 ## Rabbit MQ